Matías Succar: Alianza Lima

 In July 2024, Matías Succar joined Alianza Lima on a contract until the end of 2027.

+Loan to Cienciano

+Succar joined Cienciano on a one-year loan running through the 2026 season.

 International career

-Born in Peru, Succar is of Lebanese descent and is eligible to be selected for the Peru national team and the Lebanon national team.
-He's also available to represent the United States due to his father's American nationality.
+Born in Peru, Succar is of Lebanese descent and was eligible to be selected for the Peru national team and the Lebanon national team.
+He was also available to represent the United States due to his father's American nationality.

 In September 2019, Matías and his older brother, Alexander, were contacted by the Lebanese Football Association to play for Lebanon in the 2022 FIFA World Cup qualification.
 However, they refused the call-up.
 In June 2020, Succar revealed his intentions to fight for a place on the Peruvian national team.

 At the end of August 2020, Succar was on the list of those summoned to the training sessions of the Peru national team.
 Previously, had been part of a few training sessions for the under-18 and under-20 teams.
+Succar made his senior debut for Peru on 21 December 2025, in a 2–0 friendly win over Bolivia.